Grey-007/purple-moon/readme.md

 📄 No license file is currently included.
 Consider adding an `MIT` or other permissive license to allow reuse.

 ---
+## Acknowledgements

+Special thanks to Aether by Bjarne Øverli for providing an outstanding theme creation tool for Omarchy.
+This project benefits from the flexible palette, blueprint, and template features pioneered by Aether.

+---
+## About Omarchy
+Omarchy is an opinionated Arch/Hyprland setup aimed at making Linux ricing easy and beautiful out of the box

+---
 🌙 **Experience the calm beauty of Purple-Moon — a theme refined in deep shades of violet.** ✨